-The last few times we have visited this idea of "you can never spoil a child too much" comes up.
-We talk about many things, but she always circles back to my son.
-She asks how much we all "spoil" him, but specifically how my mom "spoils" him.
-She says "OH my, I bet she spoils him".
-Then she seems to go somewhere briefly, comes back and says "you know, you can't really spoil a child"; and we resume regular conversation.
-As I'm reflecting on our visit, this was a common thread throughout my entire childhood.
+The last few times we have visited this idea of "can you ever spoil a child too much?" comes up.
+We talked about many things, but she always circled back to my son.
+She would ask how much we all "spoil" him, but specifically how my mom "spoils" him.
+She would say "OH my, I bet she spoils him".
+In mid-conversation she seemed to go somewhere briefly, she came back and said "you know, you can't really spoil a child"; and we resume regular conversation.
+As I'm reflecting on our visit, this was actually a common thread throughout my entire childhood.
 For example: I had chocolate chips for snacks, cheese whiz and crackers for lunch (daily), and blue (no name tomato) soup while drinking milk out of a sippy cup till I was about 7.

 Can you ever spoil a child too much??
 I want you to let that resonate...
 I want you to let that sit for a minute...really think about it... close your eyes... take it all in...

-Now I want to make a distinction, this isn't about physical material-type spoiling.
+Now I want to make a distinction, this isn't about the more modern physical material-type spoiling.

 At the end of our 20 mins, I could tell she was slipping back into the space between.
 I said "grandma I should go so you can rest".
 She grabbed my hand with assertion and said with certainty "I will always love you", tears welled up in my eyes and I looked her in the eye and said "I love you too grandma".

-So if you ask me - I will stand by her words.
-You can ask me over and over again...
-But my answer will always be the same.
+So I will stand by her words.
+You can ask me over and over… My answer will always be the same.
 NO, I don't think you can give a child too much quality time, too many late night kitchen table talks or spoil a child too much.

 In my private practice in Regina, SK, I am passionate about helping women find their joy.
 I offer a free 30 minute in-person consultation to find out if I'm the right support person for you.